cisco/cisco-yang-puppet-module/docs/README-test-execution.md

 ## <a name="beaker">Beaker Tests</a>

 The test files located in the `tests/beaker` directory use [Beaker](https://github.com/puppetlabs/beaker) as their test framework.
-These tests require a Cisco router, switch, or virtual machine to test against.
+In addition to the test driver workstation, these tests require a Puppet Master workstation and an XR Puppet Agent device.
 The executable Beaker Ruby files are in subdirectories and are named `test_*.rb`.

 ### <a name="beaker-prereqs">Prerequisites</a>